 The stevia industry requires sufficient stevia leaf to meet the demands of customers.
 A stevia leaf shortage could result in loss of sales and damage to our reputation.
-While the risks of a monk fruit shortage appear less likely, the same concerns hold true.
+The same concerns hold true for monk fruit.

 If we and our subsidiaries become unable to produce the required commercial quantities of high-grade stevia or monk fruit extracts on a timely basis and at commercially reasonable prices, and are unable to find one or more replacement manufacturers with the necessary expertise, regulatory approvals and facilities capable of production at a substantially equivalent cost, in substantially equivalent volumes and quality, and on a timely basis, we will likely be unable to meet customer demand.
 In addition, we have entered into agreements that provide for fixed price and quantity commitments.
 If there were a raw material shortage and we were unable to deliver the committed quantity under these purchase orders, we could be responsible for any amount paid by such customers to third parties, above what the customer would have paid if we were able to deliver their order at the agreed price.